42xel/BAPL2/README.md

 Oh and by the way, there is a *return* statement.
 It is what you expect.
-In likeliness of many dynamic languages such as lua, return statements are not mandatory.
+Return statements are not mandatory.
-In stark contrast with them however, lack of a return statements does not mean no returned value, as by default the body of function is evaluated as an expression.
+In contrast with C or lua and in likeliness of OCaml and Rust, lack of a return statements does not mean no returned value: by default the body of a function is evaluated as an expression.

 So return statements are best used to exit the body of a function early and to return falsy.